oracle/cloud-native-devops-workshop/touch-the-cloud/TouchTheCloud200.md

 ---

-**Role: Mr X, Process Owner**
+**Role: Roland Dubois, Process Owner**

 ![](images/personas/roger_frezia_sales_director.png)

-  Roger Frezia, sales director and process owner wants to see what happened to our process we have approved in the previous step.
+  Roland Dubois, sales director and process owner wants to see what happened to our process we have approved in the previous step.
 Since a process can be configured to follow different paths depending on rules and the way the process was modeled, it might be sometimes required for a process owner to look at a process instance to see what happened.

   This audit information can also be exported and use for debugging or as input for on-premise systems.

 ---

-- Logout as Julie Jones, and log into the Process Workspace as Mr X.
+- Logout as Lisa Jones, and log into the Process Workspace as Roland Dubois.

 #### Tracking instances